Home

 Save the Kinsol Trestle

 The trestle was abandoned in the 1980s and the structure has slowly deteriorated.
-The government is threatening to dismantle the trestle, but a protection campaign has been launched: Save the Kinsol Trestle.
+The government is threatening to dismantle it, but a protection campaign was launched to save the Kinsole Trestle.
 The painting above is based on a photo of Niagara Trestle (right), further south on the railway track, close to Goldstream Park and Victoria.
 Like most old wooden railway trestles in BC, it has long been destroyed.
 These massive industrial relics are a reminder of how bountiful the ancient BC forests must have been.

 The Kinsol Trestle is an important part of the Koksilah River Forest Heritage (above left and right).
 Completed in 1920, this 187 meter curved railway trestle over the Koksilah River is one of the world's highest.
 Its primary function was to facilitate the logging industry's deforestation of Cowichan Valley, once home to some of the largest trees on the North American continent.
 Constucted from massive cedar beams, the railway trestle is the dead reminder of what used to be a living primaeval forest.